simonbaird/CoolClock/README.md

 CoolClock - The Javascript Analog Clock
 =======================================

 About CoolClock
 ---------------

-This is my fork of CoolClock, a customisable javascript analog clock.
+This is my fork of CoolClock, a customisable JavaScript analog clock.

 New Features
 ------------